-It can accommodate a large school group plus accompanying staff in comfortable modern rooms with excellent (mostly en suite) bathroom facilities.
+It can accommodate a number of school groups plus accompanying staff in comfortable modern room with excellent en-suite bathroom facilities.

 The Château is all about French language immersion.
 Everything that is done at the Chateau involves using practical spoken French to convey meaning, and the children are encouraged to speak French to get what they want.
 A friendly, French environment supports this philosophy.

 As one of our party leaders said; "The classroom situation is always artificial to some degree.
 Here my pupils know its for real.
 If they know that when they want something, they have to ask for it in French, they will do it!"